GazzaJ/CI-MS3-W3Recipes/README.md

 ###### Manage Recipes Page
 This page is a copy of the Recipes Page, however rather than providing search functionality it displays only the recipes the user has uploaded, and enables the user to **UPDATE** or **DELETE** those recipes.
-Edit redirects the user to a page similar to the Full Recipe page but with editting functionality.
+Edit redirects the user to a page similar to the Full Recipe page but with editing functionality.
 Selecting Delete will produce a check modal to double check the deleting request before removing the recipe.
 ![Manage](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/edit-recipe.png "Manage Recipes Wireframe")

 ##### Edit Recipe Page
-If the user selects EDIT on the Manage Recipes page they are redirected to a page displaying the full recipe with their previous inputs pre-filling the various input fields.
-The user can change as few or as many field s as necessary or if they change their mind there is a option to Cancel the edit.
+If the user selects EDIT on the Manage Recipes page, they are redirected to a page displaying the full recipe with their previous inputs pre-filling the various input fields.
+The user can change as few or as many field s as necessary or if they change their mind there is an option to Cancel the edit.
 ![Recipe Edit](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/edit-recipe.png "Edit Recipe Wireframe")

 ##### Profile Page
 The profile page initially renders the basic profile information added on Sign-up.
-There is a button at the bottom of the profile card to enable the users to access the 'Edit Profile' page where they can customise their profile image and select whether or not to subscribe and provide an email adresss.
+There is a button at the bottom of the profile card to enable the users to access the 'Edit Profile' page where they can customise their profile image and select whether or not to subscribe and provide an email address.
 ![Profile Page](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/profile-page.png)